March 13 – April 25, 2026

 Celebrating 120 Years of Abstract Art: 1906–2026

-The Main Gallery
+Main Gallery

-Opening Reception: Friday March 13th, 7 – 9 pm
+Opening Reception: Friday March 13th, 7 – 9 pm *

 Free admission

-Several pieces are formatted as diptychs or triptychs.
-This presentation allows each panel to tell a facet of the story, and work in dialogue with the other segments.
-Other pieces have extensions added to the substrate, allowing the image to break out beyond the confines of the rectangular panel, reflecting the notion that a complete description of our experience doesn’t fit neatly into a simple box.
-Personal experience and universality are aspects of the same whole.
-Lori describes her understanding of human experience by weaving together elements of landscape, personal history, conceptual relationships and poetry in her own ‘mappae mundi’.
+Several works are presented as diptychs or triptychs, allowing each panel to tell a facet of the story while remaining in dialogue with the others.
+Other pieces incorporate extensions to the substrate, enabling the image to break beyond the confines of the rectangular panel – reflecting the idea that a complete description of human experience does not fit neatly into a simple box.

-Artist’s Biography
+Artist Biography

 Top Image: The Truth Is Not Drawn On Any Map (detail) 2025; oil, acrylic, pastel and NeoColor II Crayon on cradled wood panels, 48 x 108 inch.